-a.
-For this Stages of Group Development Paper, you will watch a movie demonstrating stages of group development on your own.
+For the Stages of Group Development Paper, you will watch the film, Take the Lead independently and assess the stages of group development using the Boston Model.
 Students will follow the portrayed group through the stages of group development, examine the strategies the facilitator utilized, and note roles played by various group members.
 See Canvas for instructions.